lyteword/chspurgeon-tod/volume-4/psalm-82.md

 **Verse 8.**

-1\.The invocation: *Arise,* etc.
+1\.
+The invocation: *Arise,* etc.

-2\.The prediction: *For thou shalt,* etc.—G. R.
+2\.
+The prediction: *For thou shalt,* etc.—G. R.

 ## Works Upon The Eighty-Second Psalm

 "The Beauty of Magistracy.
 An Exposition of Psalm 82."
-By THOMAS HALL, B.D.
-1659-60.
+By THOMAS HALL, B. D. 1659-60.
 (In SWINNOCK'S WORKS.
 Vol. 4.
 Nichol's Edition.)